-The School of Public Health holds its annual Commencement Ceremony each year in May.
+The School of Public Health holds its annual Commencement Ceremony each year in May for spring graduates.
+Summer and fall graduates participate in the campus-wide Commencement Ceremony in December.
 Commencement is the occasion for the recognition of graduates by the school and conferring of the degree.